tenkeyless/flutter_docs/src/content/get-started/flutter-for/android-devs.md

 }
 ```

 ### How do I lay out my widgets?
-Where is my XML layout file?
+Where is my XML layout file? {:#how-do-i-lay-out-my-widgets-where-is-my-xml-layout-file}

 In Android, you write layouts in XML, but in Flutter you write your layouts
 with a widget tree.